WebRTC Browser App Example

 This web client is designed as a WebRTC sandbox you can use to test your device.
 For this reason, it mimics the underlying library features in that CoAP invocations are not hidden away.
 Instead, you must make each CoAP invocation your self aided by convenience buttons to fill in the CoAP request fields.

-If your device has not paired its initial user yet, you can copy its Initial user pairing link into the web client and click parse so you do not have to enter the device information manually.
-If you already used the device in the demo, you can use the demo site to create a new invite link for this site.
+If your device has not paired its initial user yet, you can copy its Initial user pairing link into the topmost field in the web client and click parse so you do not have to enter the device information manually.
+If you already used the device in the demo, ie an administrator is already paired, you can use the demo site to create a new invite link to use for this simple demo page.

 Note: If you reuse a link that was already used on the demo site, the demo will have removed the password from the IAM user in favor of OAuth login.
 This will cause password authenticate to fail!